 River Action’s Adopt-a-Path program is working to keep the Quad Cities’ recreational trails clean.
 The volunteer program is an informal agreement whereby citizens, organizations, local businesses and student groups help by picking up trails throughout the year.
-Volunteers or “Trail keepers” adopt ½-mile sections of the Mississippi River Trail (IA and IL) and Duck Creek Recreational Trail.
+Volunteers or “Trail Keepers” adopt ½-mile sections of the Mississippi River Trail (IA and IL) and the Duck Creek Recreational Trail.
 (IA)

 • Pick up small items of littler along the path.

 • The area to be kept clean would just be the immediate path and buffer areas; don’t go down to the water’s edge – or into ditches.

 • If you find large items, don’t feel you have to pick them up.
 Give River Action a call, or your communities’ parks or public works departments.